heylenz/mlrig/README.md

 ## Description

-This is the source code for the SIGGRAPH2020 paper:
+This is the source repo for the SIGGRAPH2020 paper:

 **Accurate Face Rig Approximation With Deep Differential Subspace Reconstruction** (https://doi.org/10.1145/3386569.3392491)